Raw Food Diet: Types, Benefits, How to Follow, Risks and FAQs

 Some raw food diets include raw fish, raw dairy products, raw meats or eggs, and even some cooked animal foods too.
 Again, there isn’t an ideal percentage of cooked versus raw foods you should try to live up to.
 The goal is just to move your food intake to one that’s more natural, nutrient-dense and unprocessed.

-What do vegans eat?
-Raw vegans don’t consume any animal products whatsoever and very few cooked foods, which means this way of eating can be hard to keep up with and unattainable for many people.
 On top of that, there are plenty of nutrients available in animal foods and benefits to including some of them in your diet.
 For example, organ meats, like chicken liver or kidneys, are often called superfoods and are some of the most nutrient-dense foods there are, extremely high in things like vitamin A, B vitamins, phosphorus and iron.

 Some nutrients are simply more easily obtained when you include some animal foods in your diet.
 For example, if you compare the nutrient density of organ meats to that of vegetables like spinach or carrots, the organ meats outperform many of them.
-Other animal foods make smart food choices, too: Eggs are a great source of choline, fish are the single best way to get anti-inflammatory omega-3 fatty acids, and beef is rich in things like zinc and selenium.

-Raw food diet vs. raw vegan diet - Dr. Axe
+Raw food diet vs. vegan diet

 As you’ve probably gathered by now, it’s all about balance.
 You’ll likely feel your best when you consume plenty of raw foods in addition to some that are lightly cooked.